 Basic Nurse Assistant (BNA) Program Information

-This one-semester, 7-credit course (NUR 105) prepares students to perform many basic patient care skills through the classroom as well as hands-on lab and clinical training.
+This one-semester, 7-credit course (NUR 105) prepares students to perform basic patient care skills through the classroom, hands-on lab, and clinical training.
 Graduates of the BNA program who obtain CNA certification often obtain immediate employment in numerous skilled nursing facilities, assisted living facilities, hospitals, or home health agencies throughout the region.

-Earn an industry-recognized credential that is highly valued by local employers.
-ECC's BNA program is approved by the Illinois Department of Public Health.
+Earn an industry-recognized credential that local employers highly value.
+The Illinois Department of Public Health approves ECC's BNA program.
 Graduates of the program who pass the Illinois State Competency Written Evaluation will become Certified Nursing Assistants and be placed on the Illinois Healthcare Worker Registry.

 How do I Register for the Basic Nursing Assistant Program?